yeko31/aideck-esp-firmware/README.md

 ### Debugging

-Conntect an Olimex Programmer (Arm-usb-Tiny-h) to the esp debug port on the deck.
+Connect an Olimex Programmer (Arm-usb-Tiny-h) to the esp debug port on the deck.
 Make sure its powered.

 To start an openocd server
 ```